OneAddictions/Africa-Anticheat/README.md

 # Africa-Anticheat-LEAK
-A skid of anticheat.rip (really garbage) made by: WindowsEight
+A skid of old verus (really garbage) made by: WindowsEight